Gal25/OOP-Ex4/README.md

 ## How to run the game:

-The Pokemon game work by using the server.\
+The Pokemon game works by using the server.\
 We are the client and we send receives messages to and from the server including JSON strings.\
 First need to download our project in PYTHON workspace.